Position player earns save for first time in MLB history in Orioles' wild victory

 A marathon, 16-inning baseball game that ended early Friday morning included a little-known feat accomplished for the first time in baseball history.

-Baltimore came out on top of the Anaheim Angels by a 10-8 score thanks to a two-run homer by Jonathan Villar in the top of the final frame.
+Baltimore came out on top of the Los Angeles Angels by a 10-8 score thanks to a two-run homer by Jonathan Villar in the top of the final frame.
 But it was what happened next that went into the record books.
 The Orioles, faced with a depleted relief corps, sent centerfielder Steve Wilkerson in to close out the game.
 Lobbing pitches that averaged just under 55 miles per hour, Wilkerson set the Angels down in order to record the Major Leagues' first save by a non-pitcher since the stat began being counted in 1969.

 ORIOLES FAN SWIPES BALL FROM TWO KIDS: 'I KNOW ITS TERRIBLE'